Huron Natural Area One of Kitchener’s Best Hiking Trails

 In addition to the usual day hike essentials, you will want to bring a picnic if you are planning on spending a few hours.
 There is no store nearby, but there are a few picnic tables located just beside the parking lot.

-Not all of the trails are groomed and if you plan on hiking throughout the winter months, I HIGHLY recommend that you bring crampons with you as the trails do get quite slippery.
+Not all of the trails are groomed and when planning on hiking throughout the winter months, I HIGHLY recommend that you bring crampons with you as the trails do get quite slippery.

 Are There Washrooms at Huron Natural Area?